 Risk is defined by CIL as being the possibility of an adverse circumstance that will have a negative impact on CIL or its objectives.
-The CIL Risk Management Function provides risk oversight of the business for all risk types and categories.
-Oversight of the function's operations is provided by the Group Executive Risk Committee and the GEC, as well as the UKEC.
-The Group Risk Management Function is led by the Group Chief Risk Officer ("CRO"), who attends Board, GEC and chairs the Group Executive Risk Committee.
-The CIL Chief Risk Officer attends the CIL Board and UKEC.
+The Risk Committee and the CIL Risk Management Function provides risk oversight of the business for all risk types and categories.
+The CIL Chief Risk Officer attends the Board, Risk Committee and UKEC.

-The Reserving Committee and the Risk Committee are Group Executive Committees, however, their oversight and responsibilities span across all of the entities of the Group, including CIL.
-A number of CIL Executives (CIL CEO, CIL CFO) are members of these Committees to represent CIL.
-UKEC review and approve relevant CIL matters discussed at either the Group Executive Reserving Committee or the Group Executive Risk Committee and UKEC can escalate any matters for review or discussion to these Group Executive Committees.
+The Group Executive Reserving Committee and the Group Executive Risk Committee are Group Executive Committees, however, their oversight and responsibilities span across all of the entities of the Group, including CIL.
+A number of CIL Executives are members of these Committees and represent CIL in the oversight and decision making.
+UKEC review and approve relevant CIL matters discussed at either the Group Executive Reserving Committee or the Group Executive Risk Committee, and UKEC can escalate any matters for review or discussion to these Group Executive Committees.